-The Council is committed to specific values and principles in working with its key partners and partnerships.
-These cover strategic partnerships such as the Public Services Board and with the third sector such as agreeing a set of Voluntary Sector Funding principles.
+We are committed to specific values and principles in working with our key partners and partnerships.
+These cover strategic partnerships such as with the Public Services Board and with the third sector such as agreeing a set of Voluntary Sector Funding principles.

 In previous years the Council's Annual Governance Statement has covered the Clwyd Pension Fund.
-From 2018/19 the Clwyd Pension Fund will produce their own Annual Governance Statement which will be presented to the Clwyd Pension Fund Board for consideration and approval
+From 2018/19 the Clwyd Pension Fund have produced their own Annual Governance Statement which will be presented to the Clwyd Pension Fund Board for consideration and approval.